ryuichiueda/GlueLang/README.md

 ## Pipeline

-In the "cattac func" block, a pipeline of two commands "cat $file | tail -r" is implemented.
+In the "cattac func", a pipeline of two commands
+"cat $file | tail -r" is implemented.

 ## Temporary files

-In the "main proc" block,
+In the "main" block,
-a temporary file "f" is used and it stores the result of the func block.
+a temporary file "f" is used and it stores the result of the function.
 Then the contents of this temporary file is released to the stdout by the cat command.